Second-wave feminism: Overview in the United States

 The term "second-wave feminism" itself was brought into common parlance by American journalist Martha Lear in a March 1968 New York Times Magazine article titled "The Second Feminist Wave: What Do These Women Want?".
 She wrote, "Proponents call it the Second Feminist Wave, the first having ebbed after the glorious victory of suffrage and disappeared, finally, into the great sandbar of Togetherness."
 The term wave helped link the generation of suffragettes who fought for legal rights to the feminists of the 1960s and '70s.
 It is now used to not only distinguish the different priorities in feminism throughout the years but to establish an overarching fight for equity and equality as a way of understanding its history.
 This metaphor however is critiqued by feminists as it generalizes the contradictions within the movement and the different beliefs that feminists hold.

 Some black feminists who were active in the early second-wave feminism include civil rights lawyer and author Florynce Kennedy, who co-authored one of the first books on abortion, 1971's Abortion Rap; Cellestine Ware, of New York's Stanton-Anthony Brigade; and Patricia Robinson.
 These women "tried to show the connections between racism and male dominance" in society.

 The Indochinese Women's Conferences (IWC) in Vancouver and Toronto in 1971, demonstrated the interest of a multitude of women's groups in the Vietnam Antiwar movement.
 Lesbian groups, women of color, and Vietnamese groups saw their interests mirrored in the anti-imperialist spirit of the conference.
 Although the IWC used a Canadian venue, membership was primarily composed of American groups.

 The ideals of liberal feminism worked towards the idea of women's equality with that of men because liberal feminists felt that women and men have the same intrinsic capabilities and that society has socialized certain skills out.
 This elimination of difference works to erase sexism by working within a pre-existing system of oppression rather than challenging the system itself.
 Working towards equality preserves a system by giving everyone the same opportunities regardless of their privilege whereas the framework of equity would address problems in society and find solutions to target the problem at hand.

-More than five hundred feminist periodicals were published between 1968 and 1974.
-The second wave of the feminist movement also marks the emergence of women's studies as a legitimate field of study.
-In 1970, San Diego State University was the first university in the United States to offer a selection of women's studies courses.